apfelwerk/JamfProtectInsights/PreferencesType/CIS_2.4.6_DVD or CD Sharing Disabled/FirstInfo_2.4.6.md

 Disabling DVD or CD Sharing minimizes the risk of an attacker using the optical drive as a vector for attack and exposure of sensitive data.

 ## Information

 Many Apple devices are now sold without optical drives and drive sharing may be needed for legacy optical media.
 The media should be explicitly re-shared as needed rather than using a persistent share.
 Optical drives should not be used for long term storage.
 To store necessary data from an optical drive it should be copied to another form of external storage.
-Optionally, an image can be made of the optical drive so that it is stored in it's original form on another form of external storage
+Optionally, an image can be made of the optical drive so that it is stored in it's original form on another form of external storage.

 ---
 ## Content
 This are the files you can find about the Insight.
 Each of them has an use